Jupiter (band)

 Jupiter is a Japanese visual kei symphonic power metal band, formed in 2013 by four of the five members of Versailles.
-After several personnel changes, guitarists Hizaki and Teru remain the only original members, with drummer Daisuke, vocalist Kuze and bassist Cero completing the current lineup.
+After several personnel changes, guitarists Hizaki and Teru remain the only original members, with vocalist Kuze, bassist Cero and drummer Majyu completing the current lineup.

 History

 Less than a year after Versailles ended activities, guitarists Hizaki and Teru, drummer Yuki and bass guitarist Masashi, announced they had formed a new band named Jupiter on April 1, 2013.
 Having recruited vocalist Zin, they also revealed plans for their first single in the summer.
 According to Hizaki, the name is based on astrology and can mean protection, good luck or beautiful spirit.
 They performed at the "Stylish Wave Generation Vol.4" event at Akasaka Blitz on May 26, alongside Penicillin, Diaura and other visual kei bands.

 The single, "Blessing of the Future", was released on July 24 and reached number 38 on the Oricon music chart.
 Before the single was even released, their first album, Classical Element, was announced for August 28, 2013.
 It peaked at number 31 on the chart.
 The band had its first concert at Akasaka Blitz on September 26, before embarking on its first tour in October.
 In December, they took part in three of the "Stylish Wave Circuit '13 Winter Shogun" concerts.

 Jupiter had their first overseas performances in February 2014, in Warsaw, Poland (5th), Cologne, Germany (7th), and Paris, France (8th).
 Their second single, "Last Moment", was released on March 12, 2014, and reached number 37.
 The History of Genesis, the band's second album, was released on January 7, 2015, and reached number 32.
 The eight date Temple of Venus tour followed in April.
 On November 19, 2015, one month before Versailles officially resumed activities, it was announced that Yuki and Masashi would be leaving Jupiter.
 They performed their last concert with Jupiter on April 29, 2016, at Shinjuku ReNY.
 The single, "The Spirit within Me", was released on December 29, 2016, as a trio.